School of Biological and Marine Sciences

 Full-time

-Zoology is the science of animals.
+Zoology is the science, and study, of animals.
 In this course, you will develop an understanding of all aspects of animal biology in terrestrial, marine and freshwater environments.
-You will gain in-depth knowledge of animal ecology and evolution, and develop the key lab skills in animal behaviour, molecular biology, physiology, and cellular biology that are sought after by employers and are necessary for postgraduate education.
+You will gain in-depth knowledge of animal ecology and evolution, as well as develop the key field work and lab skills in animal behaviour, molecular biology, physiology, and anatomy that are sought after by employers and are necessary for postgraduate education.

 Key features